GoogleCloudPlatform/DataflowTemplates/v1/README_Stream_DLP_GCS_Text_to_BigQuery.md

 ### Required parameters

-* **inputFilePattern** : The Cloud Storage location of the files you'd like to process.
-(Example: gs://your-bucket/your-files/*.csv).
+* **inputFilePattern** : The CSV files to read input data records from.
+Wildcards are also accepted.
+(Example: gs://mybucket/my_csv_filename.csv or gs://mybucket/file-*.csv).
-* **deidentifyTemplateName** : Cloud DLP template to deidentify contents.
-Must be created here: https://console.cloud.google.com/security/dlp/create/template.
+* **deidentifyTemplateName** : The Sensitive Data Protection de-identification template to use for API requests, specified with the pattern projects/<PROJECT_ID>/deidentifyTemplates/<TEMPLATE_ID>.
 (Example: projects/your-project-id/locations/global/deidentifyTemplates/generated_template_id).
-* **datasetName** : BigQuery Dataset to be used.
-Dataset must exist prior to execution.
-Ex. pii_dataset.
+* **datasetName** : The BigQuery dataset to use when sending tokenized results.
+The dataset must exist prior to execution.
-* **dlpProjectId** : Cloud DLP project ID to be used for data masking/tokenization.
-Ex. your-dlp-project.
+* **dlpProjectId** : The ID for the Google Cloud project that owns the DLP API resource.
+This project can be the same project that owns the Sensitive Data Protection templates, or it can be a separate project.

 ### Optional parameters

-* **inspectTemplateName** : Cloud DLP template to inspect contents.
+* **inspectTemplateName** : The Sensitive Data Protection inspection template to use for API requests, specified with the pattern projects/<PROJECT_ID>/identifyTemplates/<TEMPLATE_ID>.
 (Example: projects/your-project-id/locations/global/inspectTemplates/generated_template_id).
-* **batchSize** : Batch size contents (number of rows) to optimize DLP API call.
-Total size of the rows must not exceed 512 KB and total cell count must not exceed 50,000.
-Default batch size is set to 100.
-Ex.
-1000.
+* **batchSize** : The chunking or batch size to use for sending data to inspect and detokenize.
+For a CSV file, the value of `batchSize` is the number of rows in a batch.
+Determine the batch size based on the size of the records and the sizing of the file.
+The DLP API has a payload size limit of 524 KB per API call.